 Inspired by small European art hotels, the R INN NAPA originally opened in 2018 in downtown Napa with 10 courtyard guest rooms.
 Housed inside of a historic building, a father and daughter team (Maurissa and Dion Heffran) had transformed the interiors into an unexpected oasis of modern design featuring bold, original artwork and sophisticated décor.
 In January 2021, the inn unveiled its Loft Building with five new two-story loft suites, adding another layer of modern indulgence.
 The new loft suites feature 20-foot ceilings, floating wood staircases leading up to the master bedroom, sleek décor, and every high-tech comfort imaginable.
 The first floor offers a cozy living room with a sofa sleeper, gas fireplace, and a wet bar.
 A spacious first-floor bath is equipped with heated stone floors, a deep soaking tub, a rainfall showerhead, and one of two remote-controlled bidet toilets with heated seats.
 A second bidet toilet is upstairs in the half bath off the master bedroom.
 The bedroom overlooks the living room and features an adjustable king-size bed with a lofty down duvet and luxurious sheets.
 The building and rooms are accessed via unique key codes.
 Guests can enjoy the inn’s bocci court and tranquil outdoor seating, a fully stocked kitchen, and a dramatic lounge with plush velvet seating, a sleek fireplace, large-scale art, and chandeliers of glowing disks suspended on wireframes.
 It’s an inviting space that takes an even more dramatic turn by night.

 On a stretch of highway between Solvang and Santa Ynez, a classic California motor lodge has been reimagined as a rustic-chic wine country escape.
 During the pandemic, new owners of the former Meadowlark Inn worked their renovation magic to transform the property into the new Hotel Ynez, which opened in March of 2021.
-Each of the 18 spacious guest rooms has been thoughtfully redesigned with luxurious Mascioni bedding, vintage vanities, large screen televisions, and a mix of furnishings that exudes a bohemian vibe.
+Each of the 22 spacious guest rooms has been thoughtfully redesigned with luxurious Mascioni bedding, vintage vanities, large screen televisions, and a mix of furnishings that exudes an Oaxacan vibe.
 Many of the rooms also feature fireplaces and well-stocked wet bars; some also have stylish new kitchens.
 The rooms open to front patios facing a central courtyard and each of the patios are outfitted with woven hammocks for lazing the day away.
 Beneath the shade of a sprawling old oak tree, the courtyard serves as an outdoor living room with a bocce ball court, romantic loungers, tables for picnic wine tastings, and fire pits for enjoying an evening under the stars.
 Guests can also take a spin through wine country on complimentary bicycles or enjoy a refreshing dip in the pool.
 The staff serves a complimentary continental breakfast each morning and will deliver a Weber barbeque grill complete with Santa Maria ribs and veggies for a cookout on your patio.